WDC 65C02: Clocking features

 The W65C02S may be operated at any convenient supply voltage (V_{DD}) between 1.8 and 5 volts (±5%).
 The data sheet AC characteristics table lists operational characteristics at 5 V at 14 MHz, 3.3 V or 3 V at 8 MHz, 2.5 V at 4 MHz, and 1.8 V at 2 MHz.
 This information may be an artifact of an earlier data sheet, as a graph indicates that typical devices are capable of operation at higher speeds than suggested by the AC characteristics table, and that reliable operation at 20 MHz should be readily attainable with V_{DD} at 5 volts, assuming the supporting hardware will allow it.

-The W65C02S support for arbitrary clock rates allows it to use a clock that runs at a rate ideal for some other part of the system, such as 13.5 MHz (digital SDTV luma sampling rate), 14.31818 MHz (NTSC colour carrier frequency × 4), 14.75 MHz (PAL square pixels), 14.7456 (serial bit rate crystal), etc., as long as V_{DD} is sufficient to support the frequency.
+The W65C02S support for arbitrary clock rates allows it to use a clock that runs at a rate ideal for some other part of the system, such as 13.5 MHz (digital SDTV luma sampling rate), 14.31818 MHz (NTSC color carrier frequency × 4), 14.75 MHz (PAL square pixels), 14.7456 (serial bit rate crystal), etc., as long as V_{DD} is sufficient to support the frequency.
 Designer Bill Mensch has pointed out that F_{MAX} is affected by off-chip factors, such as the capacitive load on the microprocessor's pins.
 Minimizing load by using short signal tracks and fewest devices helps raise F_{MAX}.
 The PLCC and QFP packages have less pin-to-pin capacitance than the PDIP package, and are more economical in the use of printed circuit board space.

 WDC has reported that FPGA realizations of the W65C02S have been successfully operated at 200 MHz.